tarunpatil01/Loopr/README.md

 ## 🧑‍💻 API URL for Postman

-To test endpoints with Postman, set the base URL to your backend (e.g. `http://localhost:5000/api` or your deployed API).
+To test endpoints with Postman, set the base URL to your backend (e.g. `https://loopr-backend.onrender.com/api` or your deployed API).

 You can change the backend URL in `src/services/api.js` as described above for local testing.

 ---

-## 📄 License
-MIT